SoftServeSAG/Drone_small_object_detection/README.md

 python splitObjects.py "small rate split number" "large rate split number" "path to test annotation data file" "path to model output results file" "path to train images"

-Script generate 6 json files which you can use in main.py scripts to calculate mAP metrix.
+Script generate 6 json files which you can use in main.py script to calculate mAP metrix.